Commodore Robert April, first captain of the USS Enterprise, with his wife. |

 The "growing younger" aspect of the plot was probably the high concept on the writer's mind when pitching the story, but it ends up being the weakest element.
 It's barely dealt with until the climax.
 Kirk and his crew remain entirely themselves until the final minutes, when they suddenly grow from full adulthood into childhood in about 2 - 3 minutes' screentime.
 A steadier and more gradual process would have been more dramatically consistent, though it would doubtless have been much trickier both to write and animate.

-Despite this, I still found this an enjoyable episode.
-It may not be the ideal series finale, but at least it's an enjoyable outing.
+Despite this, I still found this to be a decent episode.
+It may not be the ideal series finale, but at least it's enjoyable.

 Rating: 6/10.